aboddie/imfidata/README.md

 </div>

-You’ll see the dimension “names” you must populate when building a key (e.g., country, indicator/index type, COICOP, transformation, frequency).
+You’ll see the dimension “names” you must populate when building a key (e.g., country, index type, COICOP, transformation, frequency).

 ------------------------------------------------------------------------